 II.A.4.u).(3) a weekly morbidity and mortality or quality improvement conference.
 (Core)

-Attendance is managed for all conferences each week by a mobile app method, available to all residents and faculty attending.
+Attendance is managed for all conferences each week by a mobile Google app method, available to all residents, faculty and guests attending.
 Residents are given their attendance each quarter.